NCOAE AND CORONAVIRUS (COVID-19)

 We have also added more alcohol-based hand sanitizers at key locations around our Wilmington campus and are directing all of our employees to take important hygiene steps, including frequent hand washing and staying home if ill.

 Additional Information for Students Enrolled in Medical Training

-If you are sick or showing symptoms of illness, including but not limited to a fever of 100.4+, diarrhea, vomiting, severe cough, rash, sore throat, fatigue, lethargy, or malaise, do not come to the NCOAE campus in Wilmington.
+If you are sick or showing symptoms of illness, including but not limited to a fever of 100.4+, diarrhea, vomiting, severe cough, rash, sore throat, fatigue, lethargy, or malaise, do not come to the NCOAE campus in Wilmington, N.C.
 Instead, contact your primary care physician immediately to share your health status and seek guidance on your individual situation.